arcana-network/docs.arcana/docs/quick-start/wagmi-quick-start.md

 {% include "./code-snippets/auth_wagmi_use_app.md" %}

+For sample code and details, see [[onboard-wagmi-app-pnp-ui|how to onboard users through the configured authentication providers using the built-in, plug-and-play login UI]], in a {{page.meta.arcana.app_type}} app.

 ### Custom Login UI

 To use a custom login UI instead of the default, built-in plug-and-play login UI, make sure you specify the login type during the instantiation of the `ArcanaConnector` itself.

-_Enable Authentication Provider_
+_Custom Login UI: Social Auth_

 {% include "./code-snippets/auth_wagmi_configure_custom_ui.md" %}

-_Enable Passwordless Login_
+_Custom Login UI: Passwordless_

 {% include "./code-snippets/auth_wagmi_configure_custom_ui_pwdless.md" %}

-Next, provide the newly instantiated and configured `ArcanaConnector` to set up Wagmi:
+Next, provide the newly instantiated and configured `ArcanaConnector` to set up Wagmi depending upon which version of Wagmi is used in the app:

 {% include "./code-snippets/auth_wagmi_create_client.md" %}